temporalio/reference-app-orders-go/docs/run-basic.md

 go run ./cmd/oms worker
 ```

-The Workers run the Workflow and Activity code used to implement the
+The Workers started by this command run the Workflow and Activity code
-OMS.
-Although one Worker Process is sufficient for local development, you
+used to implement the OMS.
+Although one Worker Process is sufficient for
-will want to run multiple Workers in production since this can improve
+local development, you will want to run multiple Workers in production
-both the scalability and availability of an application.
-You can repeat
+since this can improve both the scalability and availability of an
-this step to launch as many additional Workers as you like.
+application.
+You can repeat this step to launch as many additional
+Workers as you like.

 ### Start the API Servers